blueripple/blueripple-research/br-2021-A/RST/cpsStateRace/Intro.rst

 These gaps come from the *national* turnout gap between WNH and NWNH voters and the differences among states come entirely from different distributions of ages, gender and education among the WNH and NWNH populations in that state.
-These gaps average about 9 pts, ranging from a bit more than 7 points in WV to 12 points in SD.
+These gaps average about 9 pts, ranging from a bit more than 4 points in TN to 15 points in HI.
 The average gap can be quite different year-to-year and it was, for example, close to 0 in 2012.
-In each of the following charts, the zero-line is marked in black and the mean of the turnout gaps in red.
+In each of the following charts, the zero-line is marked in blue and the mean of the turnout gaps in red.